mabnhdev/sonic-nas-manifest/README.md

 Welcome to the SONiC NAS Host-Adapter
 ======================================
-This SONiC repo contains the manifest file for the repo tool used to pull down sources for the SONiC NAS Project.
+This SONiC repo contains the manifest file for the repo tool used to pull down sources for the SONiC NAS project.
 The SONiC NAS project is the SAI Host-Adapter originally written by Dell and contributed to the SONiC project.
-It is assumed that the user is familiar with Linux and has some basic development knowledge.
+It is assumed that you are familiar with Linux and have basic development knowledge.

 Reading the documentation
 -------------------------
-Comprehensive documentation is available at [SONiC NAS Documentation](https://github.com/Azure/sonic-nas-manifest/wiki).
+See [SONiC NAS Documentation](https://github.com/Azure/sonic-nas-manifest/wiki) for complete information.

 Getting SONiC NAS
 -----------------
 There are two ways to get the SONiC NAS:

-- Download and install the binaries - see the [installation](#Installation) instructions for details.
+**1.** Download and install the binaries - see [installation](#Installation) for complete information.

-- Build from scratch - see the step-by-step instructions below to build the project.
+**2.** Build from scratch - see the step-by-step instructions below to build the project.

 Build environment recommendations
 ---------------------------------